preactjs/preact/CONTRIBUTING.md

 > **ATTENTION:** Make sure that you've cleared the project correctly
 > when switching from a 10.x branch.

+0. Run `rm -rf dist node_modules && npm i` to make sure to have the correct dependencies.

 Apart from that it's the same as above.

 ## Writing release notes